DanielHabenicht/AzurePipelines-SemanticRelease/README.md

 This is a Azure DevOps Extension that supplies you with multiple Azure Piplines Tasks that make your release much easier.

+## How to use

+Just add the task to your Pipeline.
+> Add Usage

 It is utilizing [semantic-release](https://github.com/semantic-release/semantic-release).
 You can either use predefined tasks or hack it your way with the freestyle task.

 Provide multiple Tasks: